Sign in As:

 Rules (group rules)

-What is included in the concept:
+What goes into the concept:

-• heading: «Group Rules» or «Rules in Short»;
+• heading: "Group Rules" or "Rules in Brief";

-• 3–5 short points in list form;
+• 3–5 short points as a list;

 • small icons (optional);